CHCSS00072 Building Inclusive Practices in Early Childhood Education and Care - Skill Set

 The CHCSS00072 Building Inclusive Practices in Early Childhood Education and Care skill set reflects the skills requirements for educators to build inclusive practices in an early childhood education and care service.

-- 3 to 6 months – Professional Development
+- 6 months – Professional Development

 Number of Units: